-All staff, including agency staff / workers and volunteers employed by / working at Bolton College will be made aware that inappropriate behaviour with, or towards children and young people is unacceptable.
+All staff, including agency staff / workers and volunteers employed by / working at Bolton College (including subsidiaries as part of the University of Bolton) will be made aware that inappropriate behaviour with, or towards children and young people is unacceptable.
 In particular, under the Sexual Offences Act 2003 it is a criminal offence for a person over 18 (e.g. tutor or any other member of staff) to have a sexual relationship with a child / young person where that person is in a position of trust in respect of that child / young person, even if the relationship is consensual.
 This applies where the child / young person is in education and the person works in the same establishment as the child / young person, even if they do not teach the child / young person.